 This document updates RFC5575 which defines a Border Gateway Protocol Network Layer Reachability Information (BGP NLRI) encoding format that can be used to distribute traffic flow specifications.
 This allows the routing system to propagate information regarding more specific components of the traffic aggregate defined by an IP destination prefix.
-This draft specifices IPv4 traffic flow specificaitnos.
-Other drafst specify , IPv6), MPLS addresses, L2VPN addresses, and NV03 encapsulation of IP addresses.
-The information is carried via the BGP, thereby reusing protocol algorithms, operational experience, and administrative processes such as interprovider peering agreements.
+This draft specifies IPv4 traffic flow specifications via a BGP NLRI which carries traffic flow specification filter, and an Extended community value which encodes actions a routing system can take if the packet matches the traffic flow filters.
+The flow filters and the actions are processed in a fixed order.
+Other drafts specify IPv6, MPLS addresses, L2VPN addresses, and NV03 encapsulation of IP addresses.